zhanghe9704/tpsa-python/readme.md

+## Use the lib in python3

+### DA environment initialization and simple DA computation

 To use the shared lib in python3, put it in a directory that python3 can find.
 Start python3 by

 `python3`